 Migrate your business into Cloud and maintain digital records and seamlessly communicate with MTD without manual interventions.
 Create a digital link between each software and create a digital journey.

-If you are using digital accounting records for VAT purposes you have to use compatible software and submit.
-Businesses can customize their existing accounting software and upgrade it to be functionally compatible with the MTD platform.
+If you are using digital accounting records for VAT purposes, you have to use compatible software and submit them.
+DataTracks MTD for Vat bridging software can customize your existing accounting software and upgrade it to be functionally compatible with the MTD platform.